mikejshea/LinuxDevSetup/README.md

-# UbuntuDevSetup
+# LinuxDevSetup

-After logging into your new Ubuntu VM, open a terminal window.
+After logging into your new Linux VM, open a terminal window.
 Then follow the steps below.

 ** only check Install VMWare Tools in VMWare Workstation.
 You must mount the drive first using the "Install VMWare Tools menu option. **